akgillespie8/gillespielabsite/_pages/openings.md

 **Postdocs:** Position open starting January 2023; official posting [here](https://neurojobs.sfn.org/job/35430/postdoctoral-scholar/)!

 **Grad Students:** Our lab will be affiliated with the Neuroscience graduate program and the M3D graduate program.
-We will likely be accepting rotation students starting Summer 2023.
+We will likely be accepting rotation students starting Summer or Fall 2023.

-**Research Technicians:** Position open starting January 2023; official posting coming soon!

 **Undergrads:** No positions open yet, but possibly in Fall 2023.